raw-labs/dancing-goose/README.md

 # Documentation repository

-The following is a repository containing examples for our documentation
+The following is a repository containing examples for our documentation.